MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Further Details of MMS-VPR Dataset

 Previous research on place recognition in urban commercial environments has primarily focused on interior spaces of conventional enclosed malls.
-For instance, \citet{lee2021large} proposed a localization dataset of indoor shopping mall spaces in Seoul, South Korea.
+For instance, Lee et al.~\cite{lee2021large} proposed a localization dataset of indoor shopping mall spaces in Seoul, South Korea.
 However, these datasets present several limitations:

 \begin{itemize} \item \textbf{Low visual diversity:} Interior mall spaces typically feature controlled, artificial lighting conditions with minimal temporal variation, limiting the model's ability to recognize identical places under different lighting environments.